🐶 Don’t Miss a Whisper: 10 Early Signs Your Dog Is in Pain

 ✍️ By Pawditor Spike

-Hello there, Hooman! 👋
+Hello there, my dear Hooman! 👋

 Gentle Labrador lying on a bed with soulful eyes, showing subtle signs of discomfort.